 - University of Florida

-Class members have undergraduate and graduate degrees in accounting, biochemistry, business, classics, communications, economics, education policy, engineering, English, finance, geography, history, industrial relations, international relations, journalism, linguistics, mathematics, nursing, performing arts, philosophy, physics, political science, psychology, public health, social work, women's studies, and others.
+Class members have undergraduate and graduate degrees in accounting, anthropology, art/design, architecture/environmental design, biology, business, classics, criminology/criminal justice, economics, education, engineering, English, environmental sciences, finance, foreign languages, government, history, international studies, journalism, linguistics, music, philosophy, policy studies, political science, psychology, social work, sociology, theatre, and others.

-- Forty-three percent of the class has full-time work experience, including work in the private sector, federal government, non-profit organizations, education, and the legal profession.
+- Fifty-one percent of the class has full-time work experience, including work in the private sector, federal government, non-profit organizations, education, and the legal profession.

-- Eleven members served or are serving in the military.
+- Seven members served or are serving in the military.

 - Students were active in student life, serving as student council members, fraternity and sorority presidents and officers, college ambassadors, and newspaper editors.

-- Members have served in Teach for America and AmeriCorps, nine are Eagle Scouts, and many have been involved in mentoring and community service.
-One member of the class has received the Presidential Volunteer Service Award Gold Medal.
+- Members have served in Teach for America and AmeriCorps, six are Eagle Scouts, and many have been involved in mentoring and community service.
+One member of the class has received the Bronze Star.

-- The class includes thirty-eight varsity athletes.
+- The class includes twenty-eight varsity athletes, three of whom were team captains.
 Others are talented musicians and performers.

-In addition to the Class of 2016 J.D. candidates, fifty-five students joined William & Mary Law School for one year of study in the American Legal System as LL.M. candidates.
-These new members of the Law School community are citizens of China, Indonesia, Mexico, Qatar, Russia, and the United Kingdom.
-Two others are scheduled to enroll in January from Morocco and Saudi Arabia.
+In addition to the Class of 2017 J.D. candidates, thirty-six students joined William & Mary Law School for one year of study in the American Legal System as LL.M. candidates.
+These new members of the Law School community are citizens of Belarus, China, India, Korea, Taiwan, Venezuela, and the United Kingdom.
+And additional LL.M. student is scheduled to enroll in January from Qatar.
 Most have been trained in law in their home nations, and we are excited for the contributions and added understanding that they bring to William & Mary.

 *LSAT/UGPA percentiles were calculated by the Law School Admission Council based on matriculant lists provided by William & Mary to the ABA.
-Numbers are based on first-year students enrolled as of August 26, 2013.
+Numbers are based on first-year students enrolled as of September 1, 2014.
+Official data will be verified by LSAC in late fall 2014.